milosz275/pico-led-controller/README.md

 ![Logo](assets/logo.jpg)

-This project is a simple example of how to manage a WS2812B LED strip with a Raspberry Pi Pico W and a Web interface.
+Raspberry Pi Pico W LED Controller is a simple example of how to manage a WS2812B LED strip using state buttons and a web interface.
+The project is based on the Raspberry Pi Pico SDK.
+The web interface is served by the Raspberry Pi Pico W itself.

 - [GitHub repository](https://github.com/milosz275/pico-led-controller)
 - [Doxygen documentation](https://milosz275.github.io/pico-led-controller/)